Ext3h/nosql-crawler/README.md

 The 4GB of source code from the previous stage are distilled into a compact database of <100MB.
 The resulting database can easily be handled in memory.

+### Output format
+See [model.php](model.php) for the format of the generated `analysis.json` file.
+This file contains an array of `Project` instances, describing each single analyzed project.

 Stage 4: Statistical evaluation
 -------------------------------